DinoChiesa/apigee-proxy-generator/README.md

   ...
 ```

-When constructing API Proxies via templates, the template should the "boilerplate"
+When constructing API Proxies via templates, the template should hold the "boilerplate"
-function that you want to be common to all proxies.
-This might be verifying required input
+that you want to be common to all proxies.
+This boilerplate might include:
-credentials, standard fault handling, maybe rate limiting, and so on.
+- a policy to verify required input credentials
+- FaultRules for standard fault handling
+- a Quota for common rate limiting
+- policies to collect logging information
+- and so on

-Rather than considering a single file as the template, with Apigee, the exploded
+In templating, a single string is often used as the template.
+Or maybe a single file.
+With Apigee, we want the exploded
-proxy _bundle_ can be the template, and the act of evaluating the template would
+proxy _bundle_ - all of its files - to act as the template.
+The act of evaluating the template would
 apply the data iteratively over each file in the bundle.

-Static placeholder replacement is handy but limited.
-You can't use static
+Static placeholder replacement, like replacing `{{= basePath}}` with a specific value, is handy but limited.
+For example:

-templating to construct proxies that have varying numbers of conditional
+- You can't use static templating to construct proxies that have varying numbers of conditional flows.
-flows.
-With static templating, you can't conditionally include segments of the
+- With static templating, you can't conditionally include segments of the template.
-template.

 To address that limitation, most modern templating engines have more
 dynamic capabilities.

-This demonstration tool uses
+The tool in this repo uses
 [nodejs](https://nodejs.org/en/) and the
-[lodash](https://lodash.com/docs/4.17.15#template) package for templating, which
+[lodash](https://lodash.com/docs/4.17.21#template) package for templating, which
 includes capabilities like looping, conditionals, and arbitrary JavaScript
 logic.
 This gives much more flexibility in what the template can do.